1988 Writers Guild of America strike: Television

+The strike coincided with Fox's latest relaunch of The Late Show.
+Following the cancellation of The Wilton North Report, the program returned on March 10, 1988, four days after the strike began, with comedians Jeff Joseph and John Mulrooney as hosts.
+Fox continued production during the strike because the two hosts wrote their own material.
+After Ross Shafer became the permanent host on April 15, the program continued production for the duration of the strike, relying in part on unscripted segments and theme shows until the strike ended on August 7, 1988.

 The strike also led to a revival of Mission: Impossible; ABC, in search of original content for Fall 1988, used reworked scripts from the original version of M:I and filmed them in Australia (where production costs at the time were lower than that in the Hollywood area), making the new M:I one of the first American commercial network programs to be filmed there.
 NBC took a similar approach with its new sitcom Dear John, using some reworked episodes that were from the original version that aired on Britain's BBC.
 CBS revived The Smothers Brothers Comedy Hour, nearly 20 years after throwing the duo off the air for poor taste, and gave them carte blanche to perform their own existing material.

 Soap operas continued to air during the strike; however, without experienced script writers many suffered in quality.
 At first most stories were dragged out for as long as possible, then plots lurched forward that did not leave shows in the best of shape, including Santa Barbara, which was already struggling in ratings as a result of Bridget and Jerome Dobson being fired.
 Saturday morning programming for the 1988–1989 season was mostly unaffected, as animation writers were not part of the strike; a notable exception was CBS' live-action series Pee-wee's Playhouse, which only had two new episodes and a prime-time Christmas special that season.
 The animation exemption also led to several animated specials being aired, including a new Peanuts miniseries (This Is America, Charlie Brown) and an adaptation of a Garfield book, Garfield: His 9 Lives.

 The strike significantly shrunk average television audiences, and had a lasting effect.

 The strike did not, as some later claimed, lead to the advent of reality television (which did not rise to its current level of popularity until over a decade later), mainly due to the fact that it began in the traditional summer "offseason" when little new scripted programming was being produced anyway.
 One notable exception was COPS on the Fox television network, which was commissioned as the result of a strike and remained on Fox's Saturday night lineup until 2013 before moving to Spike, the current Paramount Network.